cmanzi00/cosc-241-final-project/README.md

 ### 2. Train the Model
 Train the CNN model and save it with your desired name:
+Note: The `model/output` folder contains a model  `model/output/digit_classifier_og.keras` that was trained during the project phase and has been tested on different puzzles in the `images/puzzles` folder.
+Feel free to use it or train a new one using the command below.
 ```sh
 python trainer.py --model output/{model_name}
 ```